ethereum/pm/All Core Devs Meetings/Meeting 10.md

 - Decided to try and resolve offline rather than on-call.

 ### EIP 86: account abstraction:
-- Allow new type of transaction with signature is 000, taken to be valid, sender address assumed to be 0xff..f
+- Allow a new type of transaction with signature 000000, sender address assumed to be 0xff..f
-- Type of transaction where instead of the account, there's a destination, which is a forwarding contract.
-The forwarding contract then checks the transaction data for a signature, and if valid, passes the transaction along to the next place..
+- Type of transaction where instead of the account, there's a destination, which is assumed to be a forwarding contract.
+The forwarding contract checks the transaction data for a signature, and if this signature is valid (according to rules defined in the forwarding contract), the transaction is passed along to its intended destination.
    - abstract away account security
    - abstract away nonces
    - allows contracts to pay for gas

 Things to be done:
-- Items 2 & 3 in EIP86 (get rid of things based on sender and nonce, and instead based on code and sender)
+- Items 2 & 3 in EIP86 (get rid of things based on sender and nonce, and instead base on code and sender)
 - Implement new opcode
 - extra protocol things:
    - logic in miner and logic in transaction propagating nodes